Chelekot

 Checkout 360 virtual tour of the Selassie Chelekot Church.
 Photo credit: Alula Tesfay.

 The town had recovered its former prosperity by the 1840s when Ferret and Galiner visited it; they described it as “one of the principal towns” of Ethiopia, with a population of 3,000 living in well-constructed houses and well-kept gardens.
-However, a little more than a generation later Chelekot had declined; Guglielmo Massaia found only 200 houses with about 1,000 inhabitants, and in the 1880s Augustus B. Wylde reported he counted only 80 houses there.
-The town suffered further losses during the First Italo–Ethiopian War according to Richard Pankhurst, who included Chelekot in a list of northern Ethiopian towns affected by the “disturbed conditions of the times.”
+However, a little more than a generation later Cheleqot had declined; Guglielmo Massaia found only 200 houses with about 1,000 inhabitants, and in the 1880s Augustus B. Wylde reported he counted only 80 houses there.
+The town suffered further losses during the First Italo–Ethiopian War according to Richard Pankhurst, who included Cheleqot in a list of northern Ethiopian towns affected by the “disturbed conditions of the times.”

 Selassie Chelekot Church is an important church in Tigrai.
-Built-in the 1780s, by Ras Welde Selassie, Selassie Cheleko (also Cheleqot) church is still an active orthodox church.
+Built-in the 1780s, by Ras Welde Selassie, Selassie Chelekot (also Cheleqot) church is still an active orthodox church.
 With a round shape, it has 3 main doors and 9 beautifully decorated windows.
 All the doors and windows are made of artistically shaped large local woods.
 In fact, the name CHELEQOT was derived from this fact.

 When Ras Wolde Selassie came for the inauguration of the church, he saw the beautiful wooden blocks which the church was made from.
 He asked, “what are these woods?”
 The builders replied, “Qot” (ቆት), a name of a strong and thick wood still common in the area.
 Ras Wolde Selassie was amazed and said: “Nice Qot” (ጨለ ቆት) meaning ‘nice Qot’ and hence the name “Cheleqot” (ጨለቆት).